alexung/sf-sandbox/notes.md

 TODO:
-1. Modularize the app (currently, the global header is placed in a partial and I'm trying to render it with angular-ui-router) -- IT'S CALLED MULTIPLE PARALLEL VIEWS! not just nested views

-2. Get buttons, when hovered over, to have a blue box ascend
+1. Get buttons, when hovered over, to have a blue box ascend. slideUp() jquery method

-3. Fit search within input & add I'm feeling lucky button.
+2. Fit search within input & add I'm feeling lucky button.

 -logging in to the platform will bring you to a new page where you type in your credentials and then you get redirected back to the home page with "My Success Hub"